Mamitin/travelX/README.md

 <img src="images/logo.png">

 ## Description
 We built an app based on traveling.
-The user has access to generate and generated weather cards.
-Upon clicking on a card, the user will be scrolled down to the pictures and resturants section.
-The user is also able to search for a new city in the search bar, by following the above steps.
-Out site is single page.
+The user has access to dynamically generated weather cards.
+Also, the user can search new cities and generate a new weather card.
+Upon clicking on a card, the user will be scrolled down to the pictures and resturants sections where more information is displayed.
+Our site is a single page with three API calls.

 ## See it in action:
 <img src="images/KLMS.gif">